Resources

 What sets it apart for commercial: BuildOps is made for construction contractors who need more than a standalone quote system.
 It gives field teams, office staff, and project managers a single platform where quoting is just the starting point.
 From dispatch and scheduling to service history and billing, it keeps everyone aligned and the work moving.

-Best for residential contractors: Housecall Pro
+2. Best for residential contractor quoting: Housecall Pro

 Housecall Pro is popular with residential service teams looking for a quick quoting tool.
 It offers templates, payment processing, and digital quote approvals that work well for smaller home-based jobs.
 If your team runs a lot of one-off repairs, installs, or upgrades, the platform makes it easy to send quotes on the go with minimal setup.
 However, its limited customization and reporting depth may not fit well for field teams managing large project volumes or multi-site service routes.

 How pricing works: Housecall Pro uses a tiered subscription plan.
-Most of the quoting features are available at entry level, but more advanced tools—like reporting or workflow automation—require premium tiers.
+Most of the quoting features are available at entry level, but more advanced tools like reporting or workflow automation require premium tiers.

 Features beyond quoting: